xFuture603/homelab-hardening-guide/docs/containerization/docker/prevent-privilege-escalation.md

 ## Configuration

-You can set it in your `docker-compose` file like this:
+You can set it in your `compose.yaml` file like this:

 ```yaml
 security_opt: